 - Easy parameterization: Perfect for iterating through multiple scenarios without code duplication.

-For QA teams, this means faster feedback, better test coverage, and the ability to test against environment specific data without changing the test code.
+For QA companies, this means faster feedback, better test coverage, and the ability to test against environment specific data without changing the test code.

 To get started: